eltiffster/authorFunction/README.md

 Furthermore, we might link the Author Function's gender imitation to gender performativity.
 First coined by Judith Butler, performativity refers to the coerced repetition or performance of a gender ideal that is never realized as authentic, despite all attempts.
 Similarly, my project also functions as a kind of imitation without an original: it automates the performance of authorship in search of novel conceptions of gender that congeal over time and through repetition, rather than seek to uncover what Grant Allen personally "really meant."
 Although a full discussion of gender is outside the scope of this project, it’s worth considering how this project might productively speak to forgotten queer histories of computing.

 Lastly, neural networks, as a medium or methodology, are relatively opaque when compared to other kinds of programming.
 Although we may design the general architecture of a model (via parameters), we do not have explicit control once the training process starts and can’t see the results until the training process has ended.
 Neural networks are unique in this.
-Where we might normally expect a program to execute a specific set of instructions to produce a deterministic output, the "output" of a neural network is the model itself—which in turn becomes a platform for generating its own outputs (Berger n.p.).
-Placed alongside other forms of generative writing, this project also invokes an “aesthetic of surprise” that emerges when designers confront, or concede, an absence of control.
-(Howe and Soderman n.p.)
-In this project, I tried to walk the line between surprise (what is unexpected) and coherence (what is legible).
+Where we might normally expect a program to execute a specific set of instructions to produce a deterministic output, the "output" of a neural network is the model itself—which in turn becomes a platform for generating its own outputs ([Berger n.p.](http://pages.cs.wisc.edu/~bolo/shipyard/neural/local.html)).
+Placed alongside other forms of generative writing, this project also invokes an “aesthetic of surprise” that emerges when designers confront, or concede, an absence of control. ([Howe and Soderman n.p.](http://hyperrhiz.io/hyperrhiz06/essays/the-aesthetics-of-generative-literature-lessons-from-a-digital-writing-workshop.html)) In this project, I tried to walk the line between surprise (what is unexpected) and coherence (what is legible).
 In this way, imitation exceeds rote repetition and becomes a creative endeavour in and of itself.
 In other words, imitation demands some measure of originality—some might even say authenticity—even as it passes as a convincing duplicate of something else.

 ## Composition

 I ran the following software on my personal laptop, which has a 64-bit Windows operating system and 8.00 GB of RAM (Random Access Memory).
 To simulate a Linux operating system, I used Bash on Ubuntu on Windows.

-![Screenshot of torch-rnn Github page](images/torch-rnn.png)
+![Screenshot of torch-rnn Github page](images/torch-rnn.png) *Figure : a screenshot of the torch-rnn Github page.*

 ### Getting Started